 is a major local attraction, with gallery space showcasing contemporary art from around the world.
 Regular events are hosted at the Katzen Center, including lectures and live art performances.
 It is also a major hub for arts research and education.

 American University Park and Tenleytown are zoned to the District of Columbia Public School District and are widely recognized for exemplary student achievement and high academic standards.

 - Janney Elementary School: Grades PK-5, Public (test scores well above state average)

 - Alice Deal Middle School: Grades 6-8, Public (an authorized International Baccalaureate Middle Years Program (IB MYP) and known for its foreign language education)

-- Woodrow Wilson High School: Grades 9-12, Public (known for its academy system which tailors school curriculum to meet student goals)
+- Jackson-Reed High School (formerly Woodrow Wilson HS): Grades 9-12, Public (known for its academy system which tailors school curriculum to meet student goals)